mozaik-association/mozaik/docs/Contacts Module.md

 ## Memberships
 It is possible to track the membership history of a member from the membership tab of a contact.
 There is a whole list of information:

-- Internal instance to which the member is linked through membership
+- Internal instance to which the member is linked through membership.
-- Membership status to which he/she belongs (former member, new member...)
+- Membership status to which he/she belongs (former member, new member...).
-- Type of membership fee paid (suppertaires, job seeker, disabled)
+- Type of membership fee paid (suppertaires, job seeker, disabled).
-- Structured communication reference (possible to work with a structured communication)
+- Structured communication reference (possible to work with a structured communication).
-- Price of the subscription
+- Price of the subscription.
-- Member in or out of membership
+- Member in or out of membership.
-- Start and end date of membership
+- Start and end date of membership.

 You can easily add or change memberships in this tab.
 A member can also be excluded or leave the organisation.
 You can see for each contact if the membership card has been sent or not yet.